-Baseline information on building activity and residential property prices relevant to the SJBGMP includes:
+Baseline information on building activity and residential property prices relevant to the NIGMP includes:

 - Building approvals data are considered to be one of the higher quality sources of information about regional economic activity (Kosturjak et al. 2015).
 The Australian Bureau of Statistics provides monthly updates and annual summaries of the number and value of residential building approvals (ABS 2015e).
 This information is available for Statistical Areas Level 2 since 2011/12, for Local Government Areas since 2012/13 and for Statistical Local Areas (similar to Local Government Areas) between 2002/03 and 2011/12.
-Bailey et al. (2012b) compiled this information for the Lower Eyre Peninsula region (see Appendix C), and reported that: - the number of building approvals decreased by 51 per cent between 2001/02 and 2010/11, compared with a 3 per cent increase in South Australia. - the average value per approval increased from \$123,000 to \$232,000 (89 per cent) between 2001/02 and 2010/11, compared with \$128,000 to \$236,000 (85 per cent) in South Australia. - Bailey et al. (2012b) reported house price information sourced from RP Data Pty Ltd. The median house price in the Lower Eyre Peninsula region (see Appendix C) increased from about \$112,000 to \$290,000 (160 per cent) between 2000/01 and 2010/11, compared with \$126,000 to \$370,000 (194 per cent) in South Australia

-(Bailey et al. 2012b).
+Bailey et al. (2012b) compiled this information for the Lower Eyre Peninsula region (see Appendix C), and reported that: - the number of building approvals decreased by 51 per cent between 2001/02 and 2010/11, compared with a 3 per cent increase in South Australia. - the average value per approval increased from \$123,000 to \$232,000 (89 per cent) between 2001/02 and 2010/11, compared with \$128,000 to \$236,000 (85 per cent) in South Australia. - Bailey et al. (2012b) reported house price information sourced from RP Data Pty Ltd. The median house price in the Lower Eyre Peninsula region (see Appendix C) increased from about \$112,000 to \$290,000 (160 per cent) between 2000/01 and 2010/11, compared with \$126,000 to \$370,000 (194 per cent) in South Australia (Bailey et al. 2012b).
 Other commercial organisations providing property sales data for a fee include CoreLogic and Australian Property Monitors.

-• The Department of Planning, Transport and Infrastructure maintains a database of properties which includes the most recent sales price and valuations by the Valuer-General (DEWNR 2015h).
-The median house price for the Tumby Bay Local Government Area increased from \$43,250 to \$300,000 between 1990 and 2014 (Figure 10).
-The median house price for the Lower Eyre Peninsula Local Government Area increased from \$27,250 to \$290,000 between 1990 and 2011 and was \$260,000 in 2014 (Figure 10).
-The median house price for the Port Lincoln Local Government Area increased from about \$56,000 to \$296,000 between 1990 and 2013, and was \$290,000 in 2014 (Figure 10).
-Comparative property price data are also available for a group of major South Australian towns (Kosturjak et al. 2015)
+The Department of Planning, Transport and Infrastructure maintains a database of properties which includes the most recent sales price and valuations by the Valuer-General (DEWNR 2015e).
+The median house price for the Port Lincoln Local Government Area increased from about \$56,000 to \$296,000 between 1990 and 2013, and was \$290,000 in 2014 (Figure 9).
+Comparative property price data is also available for a group of major South Australian towns (Kosturjak et al. 2015)

-Figure 10.
-Median sale price for residential properties in the Tumby Bay, Lower Eyre Peninsula and Port Lincoln Local Government Areas.
+Figure 9.
+Median sale price for residential properties in the Port Lincoln Local Government Area.
 For each property, these data only include the most recent sale which is a transfer of the full value and whole of land.
 There is potential volatility in the median price due to random fluctuations in the quality of properties sold in particular years.
-Source: DEWNR (2015h).
+Source: DEWNR (2015e).